Dr. Jekyll and Mr. Hyde (video game)

-Dr. Jekyll and Mr. Hyde is a 1988 side-scrolling action video game for the Nintendo Entertainment System loosely based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
+Dr. Jekyll and Mr. Hyde is a 1988 side-scrolling action video game for the Nintendo Entertainment System based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 Gameplay alternates between the characters of Dr. Jekyll and Mr. Hyde based on the player's ability to either avoid or cause damage.

 Gameplay and premise

-The story of the game is based on Robert Louis Stevenson's novel, with Dr. Jekyll on the way to his forthcoming wedding to Miss Millicent.
+In Dr. Jekyll and Mr. Hyde, Dr. Jekyll on the way to his forthcoming wedding to Miss Millicent.
 The game's ending depends on which character, Jekyll or Hyde, reaches the church first.

 As Dr. Jekyll walks to the church with his cane in hand, several townspeople, animals, and other obstacles obstruct his path, causing him to become angry.
 After his stress meter fills up, Dr. Jekyll will transform into Mr. Hyde.
-The gameplay then moves to a demonic world, where Hyde will fire out a "psycho wave" at enemies.
-The Psycho Wave is in fact proudly displayed on the game's cover.
-As Mr. Hyde kills these monsters, his anger abates and eventually he transforms back into Dr. Jekyll.
+The gameplay then moves to a demonic world, where Hyde will fire out a "psycho wave" at various monsters.
+As Mr. Hyde kills these monsters, his anger abates and he eventually transforms back into Dr. Jekyll.

 The game features six levels, but the levels differ between the Japanese and North American versions.
 The Japanese version follows this order: City, Park, Alley, Town, Cemetery, Street.
 However, the North American version replaces a few levels and follows this order: Town, Cemetery, Town, Park, Cemetery, Street.
 The North American version also removed certain sprites and segments from the original Japanese version.